poldrack/myconnectome/timeseries_analyses/README.md

 * timeseries_analyses.Rmd: Rmarkdown code to run the timeseries analyses for all variables.
 Results can be viewed at https://s3.amazonaws.com/openfmri/ds031/timeseries_analyses/timeseries_analyses.html
 * Make_Timeseries_Heatmaps.Rmd: Rmarkdown code to generate timeseries heatmaps for behavior, connectivity, and RNA-seq variables.
 Results can be viewed at https://s3.amazonaws.com/openfmri/ds031/timeseries_analyses/Make_Timeseries_Heatmaps.html
+* Make_timeseries_plots.Rmd: Rmarkdown code to generate timeseries plots and trend analyses for each variable.
+Results can be viewed at https://s3.amazonaws.com/openfmri/ds031/timeseries_analyses/Make_timeseries_plots.html